-Streams reside in stream (as opposed to local) depots.
-To create depots, you must have super privilege.
+To create a depot, you must have super privilege.
 To create a stream depot:

-- 1. A Perforce superuser issues the p4 depot depot depotname command.
-The depot specification form is displayed.
-(Example: p4 depot projectX) - 2.
+- 1. Issue the p4 depot depotname command.
+The depot specification form is displayed. - 2.
 Set the Type: field to stream. - 3.
 Adjust other settings as desired and save the specification.